This post may contain affiliate links.

 The Rape of Proserpina

-Also known as Pluto and Persephone, the Rape of Proserpina is another early Bernini masterpiece at the Borghese Gallery.
-It was carved when he was barely 23.
+Also known as Pluto and Persephone, the Rape of Proserpina is another early Bernini masterwork at the Borghese Gallery, carved when he was barely 23.
 Like the statue of Apollo and Daphne, it’s a nail-biting moment.
-Pluto, the God of the Underworld, has just captured Persephone who is twisting and struggling to escape the bearded burly god.
+Pluto, the God of the Underworld, has just kidnapped Persephone, who is twisting and struggling to escape the bearded burly god.

-Her helplessness makes me think of Costanza, the woman who Bernini would fall so violently in love with nearly 20 years later.
+Her helplessness, along with Daphne’s, makes me think of Costanza, the woman who Bernini would fall so violently in love with nearly 20 years later.
 Not that Costanza was an unwilling participant – by all accounts it was a passionate pairing that steamed on for two years – but what was her expression when Bernini’s servant was slashing her face?
-Wasn’t she struggling to get away then?
+Were these sculptures somehow prophetic of her struggle?
+Do they reveal a shard of violence that lay embedded in the Baroque master’s soul even then?

 The fallout from Bernini’s affair with Costanza

-This violent event in Bernini’s life could hardly go unnoticed, but the pope was unwilling to lose his gifted golden goose of Baroque sculpture, and Bernini got away with a slap on the wrist.
+This savage event could hardly go unnoticed, but the pope was unwilling to lose his golden goose of Baroque sculpture.
+Bernini got away with a rap on the wrist.
 He was ordered to settle down and marry.
-His bride, Caterina Tezio, was one of the most celebrated beauties in Rome.
+His intended, Caterina Tezio, was one of the most celebrated beauties in Rome.
 He was also ordered to pay a fine that was later forgiven by the pope.

 Apparently Bernini never strayed again, attended mass daily for the next 40 years and went on to have 11 children.
 That’s all very fine but what about Costanza Bonarelli?